marioskogias/bob.learn.mlp/doc/guide.rst

 described below.
 We start this tutorial by examplifying how to actually use an MLP.

-To instantiate a new (uninitialized) :py:class:`xbob.learn.mlp.Machine` pass a shape descriptor as a :py:func:`tuple`.
+To instantiate a new (uninitialized) :py:class:`bob.learn.mlp.Machine` pass a shape descriptor as a :py:func:`tuple`.
 The shape parameter should contain the input size as the first parameter and the output size as the last parameter.
 The parameters in between define the number of neurons in the hidden layers of